qutip/qutip/doc/guide/guide-measurement.rst

    >>> probabilities  # doctest: +NORMALIZE_WHITESPACE
    [0.5000000000000001, 0.4999999999999999]

- The :func:`~qutip.measurement.measurement_statistics_observable` function returns three values:
+ The :func:`~qutip.measurement.measurement_statistics` function returns three values when called with a single observable:

  * `eigenvalues` is an array of eigenvalues of the measurement operator, i.e. a list of the possible measurement results.
 In our example